vovapolu/ensime.github.io/editors/emacs/troubleshooting.md

 mv ~/.ivy2 ~/.ivy2.bak
 ```

-If that solved your problem, great!

-If not, please join the conversation at [gitter.im/ensime/ensime-emacs](https://gitter.im/ensime/ensime-emacs) and let it be known that you have followed this guide (and you better not have skipped any steps).
-If you do not provide a reproduction, it is **extremely unlikely** that anybody will be able to help you. **Do not post stacktraces on the gitter channel**, instead yank the contents of `M-x ensime-troubleshooting` into a gist.

-If you think you've found a bug you can file it at [github.com/ensime/ensime-emacs](https://github.com/ensime/ensime-emacs/issues/new) but do not ignore the [bug report template](https://github.com/ensime/ensime-emacs/blob/master/.github/ISSUE_TEMPLATE.md) or your ticket will be closed immediately.

-Remember, everybody is here to help, but nobody is paid to maintain ENSIME.
-For ENSIME to be sustainable, we need you to engage in the bug fixing process rather heavily and (ideally) submit a pull request with a fix.

 ## Problem with red squiggly lines or broken completion / types

 1. compile your project, or open all dependent scala files